 Everything else Wright in Los Angeles is not open for public visits.
 However, most of these structures can be seen from a respectful distance on the street or sidewalk.

 Ennis House: (2607 Glendower Ave, Los Angeles) This large and lovely home is on the National Register of Historic Places.
 It is also a Los Angeles Cultural Heritage Monument and a California State Landmark.
 After some devastating damage and a long search for the right buyer, the house is under renovation.
 After the project is complete, it will be open to the public a few days per year, but don't expect that to be soon.

 Freeman House: (1962 Glencoe Way, Los Angeles) This house is one of three textile block houses Wright designed in the Hollywood Hills in the 1920s.

-Sturges House: (449 N. Skyewiay Rd., Brentwood Heights) This 1939 house was Wright's first Usonian-style structure on the West Coast.
-Unlike the Storer House, the Sturges House seems to grow out of the side of the hill.
+Sturges House: (449 N. Skyewiay Rd., Brentwood Heights) This 1939 house was Wright's first Usonian-style structure on the West Coast, a design that seems to grow out of the side of the hill.
 It is similar in some ways to Wright's famous Fallingwater in southwest Pennsylvania.